University Operations – Facilities and Support

 After receiving approval from the PUB information Office, individuals must contact the respective posting location manager in order to receive permission to post in a particular designated posting location.
 Each designated posting location will identify a posting location manager who is responsible for monitoring that location.
 Posting location managers may establish additional parameters for posting (such as deadlines for review, length of posting time, etc.), except they may not refuse to permit display of a posting that has been approved by the PUB Information Office because of its content.

 The PUB Information Office shall publish guidelines governing posting placement on the Cheney campus.
 The guidelines may vary between buildings and campus locations.
 Guidelines will typically include rules for posting size, location, number limits, removal requirements, and similar information.
-Guidelines for poster placement within or on the Pence Union Building will conform to standards established by the Student Union Board of Control.
+Guidelines for poster placement within or on the Pence Union Building will conform to standards established by the PUB Board.

-b.
-Non-residents who wish to post in one or more of the residence halls must submit the posting through the standard process (first to the PUB Information office for posting requirements review and then to the relevant posting location manager).
+- Non-residents who wish to post in one or more of the university housing communities must submit the posting through the standard process (first to the PUB Information Office for posting requirements review and then to the Housing Office.

 Postings that involve commercial activity or solicitation must comply with WAC 172-139.